 It’s the world’s only inland delta and the result is an ever-changing tapestry of exceptional natural beauty and natural abundance.
 The World Heritage-listed area is an ecological hotspot, with its network of reed-lined waterways and channels, flooded woodlands, palm-fringed islands providing vital habitat for some of Africa’s most celebrated flora and fauna.

 GET LOST ON OUR OKAVANGO EXPERIENCE SMALL GROUP ADVENTURE

 Chobe National Park is home to an incredible abundance of wildlife; hippos, giraffes, zebra, kudu, impala, antelopes, monkeys, baboons, birds – you name it, it’s there.
 It’s also one of the only places in Botswana where the Puku and Chobe Bushbuck species of Antelope can be found, which is pretty neat.

-But the real reason Chobe is an African safari highlight is its huge elephant population.
-Thanks to exceptional conservation efforts, the elephant population here has swelled to an estimated 120,000 – thought to be the highest concentration of African elephants in the world.
+But Chobe is an African safari highlight because of its huge elephant population.
+Thanks to exceptional conservation efforts, the elephant population here has swelled to an estimated 120,000 – thought to be the world’s highest concentration of African elephants.